-Documents Offer Insight Into Soviet View Of JFK's Assassination
+Documents Offer Insight Into Soviet View Of JFK Assassination

 Was the Soviet Union involved in the 1963 assassination of President Kennedy?